 The University of Washington libraries comprise one of the largest research library systems in North America, with a collection of nearly six million cataloged volumes, more than fifty thousand currently received serial titles, and several million items in other formats.
 The Built Environments Library in Gould Hall holds the primary collection of materials on the subjects of architecture, construction management, landscape architecture, and urban design and planning.
 It includes more than forty thousand books and bound periodicals, over three hundred currently received serial titles and almost eight thousand items in microform and other formats.

 The College of Built Environments operates a 5,500 square foot digital laboratory in the basement of Gould Hall.
 It includes an I/O center with large format scanners and plotters, a help desk, a large digital classroom, an open lab with Windows and Macintosh workstations, and a lounge area equipped with digital projectors and white boards.

 Archnet, based in G51 in Architecture Hall, is the technology services lab within the College of Built Environments.
 It provides technology and design studio computing resources with support for both Windows and Mac OS platforms.
 Within the lab are design studio workstations, personal computers, laserjet printers and plotters, and student software for use while connected to the Archnet network domain.

 Integrated Design Lab

-The Integrated Design Lab, formerly known as the Daylighting Lab, was started over a decade ago as an element of the Lighting Design Lab in Seattle, WA.
+The Integrated Design Lab (IDL), was started over a decade ago as an element of the Lighting Design Lab in Seattle, WA.
 With the support of Northwest Energy Efficiency Alliance’s BetterBricks Lab Network, state agencies, and the public universities, the original lab in Seattle has expanded into a network of labs across Washington, Oregon, Idaho, and Montana.